 Methods of installation have been developed to install the heat tubes in ceilings & walls, as well the floor.

-There are several methods for installing the tubing in floors.
-In “concrete slab” is hands down the best method the mass is a great sink, and you can run very low temperatures.
+In a concrete slab is hands-down the best method; the mass is a great sink, and you can run very low temperatures.

-Getting the tubing closer to the surface is most effective.
-It allows the use of lower water temperatures, and delivers much quicker response times.
-Some very well developed products are available which make these systems easy to install.
-“Wirsbo Quick Trak” and and “RauPanels”.
+Installation methods in which the tubing is placed closer to the surface are the most effective.
+It allows the use of lower water temperatures and delivers much quicker response times.
+Some very well-developed products are available which make these systems easy to install, such as Wirsbo Quick Trak and RauPanels.